Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Texas State Stats and Trends

-- The Bobcats have covered the spread once this season when underdogs by 7.5 points or more (in two chances).
+- The Bobcats have covered the spread once this year when underdogs by 7.5 points or more (in two chances).

-- Texas State's games this season have hit the over on three of five set point totals (60%).

-- When Texas State records more than 18.2 points, it is 3-2 against the spread and 2-3 overall.
+- Texas State is 3-2 against the spread and 2-3 overall in games when it puts up more than 18.2 points.

-- Texas State is 2-2 against the spread and 2-2 overall when the team picks up over 271.8 yards.
+- In games that Texas State piles up more than 271.8 yards, the team is 2-2 against the spread and 2-2 overall.

-- The Bobcats have nine giveaways this season, while the Trojans have 13 takeaways .
+- This year the Bobcats have nine turnovers, four fewer than the Trojans have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.